 Remember your puppy is a baby learning all of this for the first time so give them lots of encouragement and celebrate all your little wins.
 They add up!

-If you need help with puppy training, check out the resources at our website including my online puppy course that goes through puppy raising essentials in more detail.
+If you need help with puppy training, check out the other resources here at dogmatters.com including our online puppy course that goes through puppy-raising essentials in more detail.